AIDS Prevention

 The basis for meeting these two needs is love—being loved and being able to love.

-• Although love is a basic human need, it is something that is learned.
+• Although love is a basic human need, it is something that is learned (1 John 4:19).

-• The expression of love to others is the ultimate evidence of faith.
+• The expression of love to others is the ultimate witness of the Christian faith to the world (John 13:35).

 Human dignity

-We are living in an age of racism, sexism, tribalism, poor self-concept, drug and sex abuse, etc., which denies the very essence of a creatior's creative plan.
+We are living in an age of racism, sexism, tribalism, poor self-concept, drug and sex abuse, etc., which denies the very essence of God’s creative plan.
 This adversely impacts not only the society at large, but the individuals living in it.
-Therefore, we must first and foremost affirm God’s creation which declares:
+Therefore, we must first and foremost affirm God’s creative plan.
+God’s creation declares:

 • the worth and dignity of each human being;